stepanataccolade/docsv2/sources/pipelines/resources/dockerOptions.md

 ```
    memory: <number>
 ```
-`memory` is the amount of memory allocated to the container.
+`memory` is the amount of memory in mebibytes allocated to the container.
 It is set in megabytes and is an integer.
-It defaults to 400mb if not specified.
+It defaults to 400MiB if not specified.

 ```